 EAA's Chapter Video Magazine is a video series specifically for showing at chapter meetings.
-These 20minute video presentations can be your chapter's main program each month or better yet, used to supplement other scheduled speakers and programs.
+These 7minute video presentations can be paired with your choice of our many a la carte videos.
+These presentations can be your chapter's main program each month or better yet, used to supplement other scheduled speakers and programs.